bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:08:27

 Yeah.
 But I mean, you know, the proof of work in the beginning was quite low, so you can do that with a CPU, but maybe if you wanna do some damage, maybe you need more power.
-Anyway, so the worry is that you get a billion headers from a chain and it's not the real chain, but it's a lots of low work nonsense.
+Anyway, so the worry is that you get a billion headers from a chain and it's not the real chain, but it's a lot of low-work nonsense.
 And the problem with that is that not just do you have to download it because that's kind of hard to avoid But you also tend to store it on your disk because maybe you receive half a billion headers But and those don't go anywhere, but you don't know maybe there's another half a billion headers on top of that that do take you to the real tip.
 So you can't really throw those headers away that easily.
 And so the attack would be that lots of headers are sent to you.